gaogao1030/cdn-upload/readme.md

 QINIU_SECRET_KEY="qiniu secret key"

 ```
-You should ignore .env file, add .env in .gitignore.
+You should add .env and assets_cache.json files in .gitignore.

 ## Usage